 After months of making do with quarantine haircuts, many of us are looking forward to a refreshing trim or root touch-up.
-Salons across the country are finally reopening, but returning to indoor venues can feel a bit nerve wracking if you're not sure what to expect.
+Salons across the country are reopened, but returning to indoor venues can feel a bit nerve wracking if you're not sure what to expect.

 TODAY Style consulted several hair experts to find out everything you need to know before your next appointment.
 With their insight, you'll be ready and prepared for your next cut or color.